jenstornell/install-vue3-yarn-tailwind/chapters/vue/VUE.md

 ### Create a project

 Change `my-project` to anything you like.
+The `--` is important and is not a typo.

 ```
-npm init vite@latest <project-name> -- --template vue
+npm init vite@latest my-project -- --template vue
 ```

 ### Go the your project folder.